25 June . 2018

 It’s easy to get in a rut at the gym when time after time you’re doing the same routine and your body knows exactly what to expect.

 When working out outdoors, every time is different.
 From varied terrain, to varied weather, the great outdoors offers the challenge your body just might need.
 This challenge, in turn, blasts away calories faster than you ever could at a gym.

 Nature is also a great way to combat boredom.
 Changing your routine by seeing new scenery, new faces and new animals can turn a grueling workout into an enjoyable experience.
 When you’re distracted by your surroundings, you’re less aware of your effort.
 Suddenly that 30 minute run can become a 60 minute run without even noticing.

 While workouts can often be solitary endeavors, residents in Tehaleh are banding together led by resident fitness expert, Jaclyn Hahn.
-She is the owner of Mom Strong Fitness and throughout the week, attendees participate in diverse and fun workouts that take place in Tehaleh’s unique parks and trails.
+She is the owner of Evolve Strong Fitness and throughout the week, attendees participate in diverse and fun workouts that take place in Tehaleh’s unique parks and trails.

 Another Tehaleh resident, Gina Rittenhouse, has created a running group where homeowners of all ages get together several times a week to run the trails.
 Rittenhouse offers several free Tehaleh trail walk/runs for all skill levels.

 Whether you're an occasional golfer or a scratch golfer, you'll find that Tehaleh is perfectly situated within minutes of some of the country’s best golf courses.
 With a variety of courses to choose from, Tehaleh is close to world class venues including The Classic Club, Tapps Island Golf Course, Whispering Firs Golf Course and Chambers Bay, host of the 2015 US Open.